The following Trusts and Inheritance Tax guidance note Produced by Tolley provides comprehensive and up to date tax information covering:

 It applies to gifts on or after 18 March 1986 where either:

-•“(a) possession and enjoyment of the property is not bona fide assumed by the donee at or before the beginning of the relevant period; or
+“(a) possession and enjoyment of the property is not bona fide assumed by the donee at or before the beginning of the relevant period; or

 **Free trials are only available to individuals based in the UK.
 We may terminate this trial at any time or decide not to give a trial, for any reason.